desmeraldoo/anima/README.md

 Utilities for playing the [Anima: Beyond Fantasy](https://tvtropes.org/pmwiki/pmwiki.php/TabletopGame/AnimaBeyondFantasy) tabletop game.
 This is a command line utility, and you'll need at least Python to run it.

 Please open an issue or contact me personally if you see any problems in the calculations.
-I have not extensively verified the program's results and aim to improve it as an iterative process.
+I have done my best to ensure its accuracy but I make no guarantees.

 ## Installation Instructions

 1. Install [Python](https://www.python.org/) and [Git](https://git-scm.com/) if not already installed.
 1. Use Git to [clone the repo](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 1. Launch a [command prompt](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) in the repository folder, `anima`.
-1. Run `python anima-utils.py`.
+1. Run `python anima.py`.
 This will launch the command prompt.

 ## Usage examples